Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Human Evaluation

 We perform a human evaluation to assess the quality of the generated KCs and the accuracy of problem-KC mappings.
 We recruit two annotators with experience in teaching college-level programming in Java.
 Since their expertise lies in Java-based instruction, we focus the evaluation on all $50$ CodeWorkout problems and provide them three separate tasks, each targeting a distinct aspect.

 To evaluate the \textbf{interpretability} of KCs, we provide the generated KCs for each problem and ask annotators to indicate whether each KC is clearly understandable from an instructor’s perspective.
 On average, $94.6\%$ of baseline KCs and $98.6\%$ of LLM-generated KCs are labeled as interpretable.
-Inter-annotator agreement is adequate: for example, the two human annotators reach a Cohen's Kappa score of 0.594 when labeling LLM-generated KCs, indicating moderate (on the borderline between moderate and good) agreement.
+Inter-annotator agreement is adequate: for example, the two human annotators reach a Cohen's Kappa score of 0.594 when labeling LLM-generated KCs, indicating (borderline) moderate-to-good agreement.
 This result suggests that the quality of generated KCs is comparable to or more informative than the human-created baseline KCs, highlighting their potential for instructional use in practice.

-To evaluate problem-KC mappings, we evaluate the \textbf{precision} and \textbf{recall} aspects, measuring whether labeled KCs accurately and completely capture the skills required by each problem.
+To evaluate problem-KC mappings, we evaluate \textbf{precision} and \textbf{recall}, measuring whether labeled KCs accurately and completely capture the skills required by each problem.
 Since there is no ``ground-truth'', for precision, we ask annotators to label each KC as relevant or irrelevant to the problem.
 For recall, we ask them to perform a head-to-head comparison between two sets of KCs and rate, in binary format, whether the LLM-generated set has less coverage or equal-or-greater coverage of essential KCs relative to the baseline.
 We then compute the average proportion of relevant KCs per problem and the proportion of cases where the generated set achieves equal or greater coverage.

 Results show that the average precision is $92.5\%$ for the baseline set and is $93.2\%$ for the LLM-generated set with an inter-annotator agreement of $89.3\%$.
 For recall, the LLM-generated set is judged to have equal or higher coverage in $96\%$ of the cases, with $92\%$ agreement.
 We note that surpassing the baseline human-authored KC set on these tasks is highly challenging, making these results particularly encouraging.
 Overall, these findings indicate that LLM-based KCs are both interpretable and comparable to human-created baselines.
 See Appendix \ref{sec: human_eval} for the detailed annotation rubrics.